 Ditch the Status Updates and Have High-Value Conversations

-Spending one on ones on status updates is like paying for a therapy session but only talking about the weather; it might be pleasant, but you could be getting more out of that time.
+Spending one on ones on status updates is like paying for a therapy session but only talking about the weather.
+It might be pleasant, but you could be getting more out of that time.

-Share Ownership of One-on-Ones to Your Team
+Share Ownership of One on Ones with Your Team

-Collaborate on Goals in One-on-One Meetings
+Collaborate on Goals

 Managers and employees alike spend most of their days dealing with the nitty-gritty, in-the-trenches business of work.
 One-on-ones are a chance to step back, reflect, and make sure everyone is pointed in the right direction.
-The best way to do that is to set time aside in their one-to-one to identify their short-term priorities and long-term goals.
+The best way to do that is to set time aside in their one to one to identify their short-term priorities and long-term goals.

 What’s the difference?
 Well, if a goal is the mountaintop an employee is trying to reach, then priorities are the boulders they have to climb over to get there.
 Priorities are tasks that should be achievable within a week or two, while goals might take months or even years to accomplish.

-You can have the most meaningful, productive one-on-one of all time with an employee, but it won’t make much of a difference if you’ve forgotten what you talked about by the next time you meet.
-And when you’re managing a team of multiple people, it’s all too easy to lose track if you rely on memory.
-That’s why it’s crucial for both you and your team members to keep organized notes from these meetings that you can both reference at a glance.
+You can have the most meaningful, productive one on one of all time but it won’t matter if you forget what you talked about by the next time you meet.
+And when you’re managing a team of multiple people, it’s easy to lose track if you rely on memory.
+That’s why it’s crucial to keep organized notes from these meetings that you can reference at a glance.